Exchange voucher for cash

 DE77 6725 0020 0001 2061 76

-The intended purpose is important; otherwise, the donation cannot be allocated!
+The purpose of use is essential, otherwise the donation cannot be assigned!